 The only BSAI Pacific cod sector that has no seasonal allocations is the less than 60 ft HAL/pot CVs.
 This sector has an annual allocation that opens January 1.
 This contrasts with all other sectors, which have two or three seasonal allocations spread over the year.
 When this annual allocation is fully harvested, their sector is closed to directed fishing for Pacific cod.
 The less than 60 ft HAL/pot CV sector only has a reopening if there is TAC available to reallocate from other sectors.
-Normally this reallocation happens in February/April and September and comes from one of four other sectors: the jig sector; the greater than or equal to 60 ft HAL CV sector; the greater than or equal to 60 ft HAL/pot CVs have participated in the current BSAI parallel fishery, then Pacific cod reallocations must first cover any overages harvested by these vessels before a consideration can be made to re-open the BSAI Pacific cod fishery for the less than 60 ft HAL/pot CV sector.
+Normally this reallocation happens in February/April and September and comes from one of four other sectors: the jig sector; the greater than or equal to 60 ft HAL CV sector; the greater than or equal to 60 ft pot CV sector; and the CV trawl sector.
+If less than 60 ft HAL/pot CVs have participated in the current BSAI parallel fishery, then Pacific cod reallocations must first cover any overages harvested by these vessels before a consideration can be made to re-open the BSAI Pacific cod fishery for the less than 60 ft HAL/pot CV sector.